anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 ~~~~
 {: #pvr title='Representation of pledge-voucher-request' artwork-align="left"}

-The pledge-voucher-request Content-Type is defined in {{I-D.ietf-anima-jws-voucher}} as:
+The pledge-voucher-request Content-Type is defined in {{I-D.ietf-anima-jws-voucher}} as `application/voucher-jws+json`.

-application/voucher-jws+json

 The pledge SHOULD include this Content-Type header field indicating the included media type for the voucher response.
 Note that this is also an indication regarding the acceptable format of the voucher response.